somnambulist-tech/phppm-phar/README.md

 [![PPM Compatible](https://raw.githubusercontent.com/php-pm/ppm-badge/master/ppm-badge.png)](https://github.com/php-pm/php-pm)

-Adds a compiler derived from Composers Composer\Compiler class that creates a ppm.phar file for use in other projects, isolating the current dev-master nature of php-pm from your project.
+Adds a compiler derived from Composers Composer\Compiler class that creates a ppm.phar file for use in other projects, isolating the php-pm dependencies from your project making it more portable.

 This library includes:

  * httpkernel-adapter
- * zend-adapter
- * drupal-adapter
- * psr7-adapter

-Symfony has been pinned to the current stable 3.3.X branches.
+Note: all other adaptors were removed as they are not being frequently updated.

 In addition the following additional bootstrappers are included: